Swimming pools and spas

 You can buy a CPR sign from Council, your local pool shop or community organisations such as St John Ambulance, the Australian Red Cross or Royal Life Saving.

 How to register your pool

 Property owners must register swimming pools and spas.

-Owners of unregistered pools could be fined up to $220.
+Owners of unregistered pools could be fined.

 Register your pool online at the NSW Pool Register

 To register you must use the self-assessment checklists and declare that your swimming pool barrier meets safety standards.

 Register my pool